-Upon submission of the information specified above, and such other information as shall reasonably be requested by the Office of the Interconnection, the Office of the Interconnection shall undertake an evaluation and investigation to determine whether the applicantmeets the criteria specified above.
+Upon submission of the information specified above, and such other information as shall reasonably be requested by the Office of the Interconnection and/or PJMSettlement, the Office of the Interconnection and/or PJMSettlement shall undertake an evaluation to determine whether the Applicant meets the criteria specified above, and as further detailed in Tariff, Attachment Q, and whether the Applicant poses a credit risk or other unacceptable risk to the PJM Markets, FTR markets, any other market operated by PJM, or PJM Members, if it is allowed to become a Market Participant.

-As soon as practicable, but in any event not later than 60 days after submission of the foregoing information, or such later date as may be necessary to satisfy the requirements of the Reliability Assurance Agreement, the Office of the Interconnection shall notify the applicantand the members of the Members Committee of its determination, along with a written summary of the basis for the determination.
-The Office of the Interconnection shall respond promptly to any reasonable and timely request by a Member for additional information regarding the basis for the Office of the Interconnection’s determination, and shall take such action as it shall deem appropriate in response to any request for reconsideration or other action submitted to the Office of the Interconnection not later than 30 days from the initial notification to the Members Committee.
+As soon as practicable, but in any event not later than sixty (60) calendar days after submission of the foregoing information, or such later date as may be necessary to satisfy the requirements of the Agreements, the Office of the Interconnection shall notify the Applicant and the members of the Members Committee of its determination, along with a written summary of the basis for the determination, and whether there are any actions the Applicant can take that might cause the Office of the Interconnection to change its determination, including but not limited to providing even further additional information, providing additional Restricted Collateral, the discontinuance of certain behaviors, implementing additional monitoring, and implementing of process or policy changes.
+The Office of the Interconnection and/or PJMSettlement shall respond promptly to any reasonable and timely request by a Member for additional information regarding the basis for the Office of the Interconnection’s determination, and shall take such action as it shall deem appropriate in response to any request for reconsideration or other action submitted to the Office of the Interconnection not later than thirty (30) calendar days from the initial notification to the Members Committee.

+An Applicant applying to become a Market Participant may appeal the determination of the Office of the Interconnection made pursuant to the foregoing procedures utilizing PJM’s dispute resolution procedures set forth in Tariff, Attachment Q or by filing with FERC.
+Notwithstanding the foregoing, an Applicant’s decision to appeal the determination of the Office of the Interconnection shall not operate to stay the ability of the Office of the Interconnection and/or PJMSettlement to exercise any and all of its rights under the Agreements.

 Existing Participants.

-Any entity that was qualified to participate as a Market Buyer in the PJM Interchange Energy Market under the Operating Agreement of PJM Interconnection L.L.C. in effect immediately prior to the Effective Date shall continue to be qualified to participate as a Market Buyer in the PJM Interchange Energy Market under this Agreement.
+A Member that was previously qualified to participate as a Market Participant shall not automatically continue to be qualified to participate as a Market Participant under the Agreements.
+Rather, in order to retain its eligibility to continue to participate as a Market Participant in the PJM Markets, FTR markets and any other market operated by PJM, a Market Participant shall be subject to the requirements and ongoing risk evaluation described in Tariff, Attachment Q.

 Withdrawal.